-Whether it’s anxiety or a physical reaction to riding then you should be using GoPatch Motion Sickness patches.
+Whether it’s anxiety or a physical reaction to riding then you should be using GoPatch Nausea & Motion Sickness Pets patches.
 GoPatch works incredibly well to calm the anxiety your pet associates with traveling.

 If you apply GoPatch, even minutes before hopping in the car, this will provide a sense of calm for your pet and even help you get them into the car.

-GoPatch is a drug free, all-natural homeopathic remedy that gives relief to the symptoms of motion sickness in dogs as well as anxiousness.
+GoPatch is a homeopathic remedy that gives relief to the symptoms of motion sickness in dogs and cats as well as anxiousness.

 Yes, it was developed for humans, but don’t worry, through our customers we have learned that it works amazingly well on dogs too.

 GoPatch Nausea & Motion Sickness patch is a topical patch that adheres to the skin.
 If your dog has short hair and you can see the skin, just stick it on the belly.
 If you dog has thick and/or long hair you may have to trim the hair so the patch makes contact with their skin.
 Interestingly, dogs know that it is giving them relief from their nausea, so they don’t try to remove it.